 Financial assets are classified and measured based on the three following categories: amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").
 Financial liabilities are classified and measured in two categories: amortized costs or FVTPL.
-The Company's financial assets, namely cash, other receivables and in-trust deposits, are categorized and measured at amortized cost.
+The Company's financial assets, namely cash, other receivables and in-trust deposits, are categorized and measured at amortized cost and the investment which is categorized and measured at FVTPL based on prices on the stock exchange on the relevant valuation date.
 All of the Company's financial liabilities, including accounts payable and accrued liabilities, and loan are also categorized and measured at amortized cost.